 Early in April 25046 was moved from Polmadie stabling point back to the Works.

 By early in June 25046 had been moved back to Polmadie stabling point.

 |Withdrawn for almost two and a half years 25046 is seen at Polmadie on August 13th 1983.
 Although still carrying its builders plate, other parts have been removed including the windscreen wipers and the speedometer axlebox cover.

 On April 29th the movement of 25046 & 25160 from Polmadie to Thornton Junction brought all the Class 25’s remaining on the Scottish Region to one location.

 The discovery of asbestos in some of the locomotives at Thornton Jct curtailed scrapping here, all those remaining were gradually shipped off to Vic Berry’s Leicester Yard.
 On June 11th it was left for 25046 & 25160 to be the last Class 25’s on the Scottish Region, on this day they journeyed south from Mossend to Carlisle.

 On June 10th 25046, 25160 & 27016 began their final journey southwards from Thornton Yard, reaching Mossend on the first day, they left here on June 11th, the last Class 25's on the Scottish Region heading to Carlisle – Crewe - Leicester, arriving here on June 30th behind 31168.
 By the end of July 25046 was no more.

-|A line up of locomotives at Thornton Junction pending cutting up, seen here during February 1987.
+|A line up of locomotives at Thornton Junction pending cutting up, including 25046, seen here during May 1987.